CausalML/MultipleLoggers/README.md

 To run the simulations with the multi-class classification datasets, run the following commands in the `./src/` directory:

-- stratified case (OPE from multiple loggers)
 ```
-for data in pendigits optdigits
+for data in optdigits pendigits sat letter
 do
-    python run_sims.py --num_sims 2 --data $data
+    screen python run_sims.py --num_sims 200 --data $data --is_estimate_pi_b
 done
 ```

 Nota that the configurations used in the experiments can be found in `./conf/policy_params.yaml`.
-Once the simulations have finished running, the summarized results can be found in the `../log/{data}` directory for each dataset.
+Once the simulations have finished running, the summarized results can be found in the `../log/{data}` directory for each data.